 Mourning Hope's History

-Mourning Hope founders closely assessed various theoretical approaches to grief and developed the core 10-week program at the suggestion of mentor, author and trainer Dr. Alan Wolfelt.
-The 10-week program holds a philosophy of companioning people through their loss, allowing the griever to teach us what they need to heal on their grief journey.
+Mourning Hope founders closely assessed various theoretical approaches to grief and developed the core 10-night program at the suggestion of mentor, author and trainer Dr. Alan Wolfelt.
+The program holds a philosophy of companioning people through their loss, allowing the griever to teach us what they need to heal on their grief journey.
 The companioning model suggests that grievers embrace and explore the painful experience of grief in a safe, supportive environment.
 Thus, the name Mourning Hope was chosen because we believe in the healing power of mourning together which will give hope for a future to live, love and laugh again.

-Programming at Mourning Hope has grown from a single 10-week family grief support group to include community education events, 8-week school-based groups, young adult grief support, “Art From Our Heart” and “Holiday Hope” day programs, “Bits of Hope” summer support, Camp Erin Lincoln and the “Spirit of Giving” holiday program.
+Programming at Mourning Hope has grown from a single 10-night family grief support group to include community education events, 8-week school-based groups, young adult grief support, adult grief support, Mourning in Motion and Holiday Hope day programs, summer support, Camp Erin Lincoln and the Spirit of Giving holiday program.
 And Mourning Hope continues to grow and expand its services to the Lincoln community and beyond.